abdulwaheed76/practices/README.md

 #### How to solve PR issues
 When an issue in PR is created, it should be fixed, code pushed, and a comment should be given in reply to the issue.
 A simplest comment can be 'Fixed'.
 Then the creater of the issue should resolve the issue by hiting  the resolve button.
 Not the developer.
 When all issues are resolved, PR can be merged.

+# Pull request / merge request model B
+This is an alternative and discretion of manager to adapt for projects.
+In model B
+1. Developer will create PR on github but Github will not be used for issue creation.
+Instead, reviewer will type issues inside code with signature, commit and push e.g `//{ABC}:PRI text here`.
+And developer will respond below this line after changing code like this `//{CDE}: text here`.
+Commit and push.
+1. Once the code changes, conversation like this ends, the manager will cut and paste this conversation at the end of file.
+And approve PR after changing `//{ABC}:PRI` to `//{ABC}:PRRI`.
+Cuting and pasting at bottom like this means issue is accepted as resolved.
+1. This will keep a record of all PR issues at end of each file.
+1. Abbreviations to note here are
+      1. {ABC} or {CDE} - Name abreviation.
+E.g John Corner is JOC.
+You should set one signature and be consistend on it.
+      1. PRI - Pull request issue
+      1. PRRI - Pull request resolved issue.

 # QA Quality Assurance
 #### No such thing
 1. If you are a developer, in your world, there should be no such thing as "External dedicated QA" testing your work.